aurelia/aurelia.github.io-old/docs/api/templating-resources/index.md

 #### Methods

-* `bind(bindingContext?: any, overrideContext?: any): any` - Binds the replaceable to the binding context and override context.
+* `bind(bindingContext: any, overrideContext: any): void` - Binds the replaceable to the binding context and override context.
-  * `bindingContext?: any` - The binding context.
+  * `bindingContext: any` - The binding context.
-  * `overrideContext?: any` - An override context for binding.
+  * `overrideContext: any` - An override context for binding.

-* `unbind(): any` - Unbinds the replaceable.
+* `unbind(): void` - Unbinds the replaceable.